Slowly wandering my way everywhere

 Keeping it casual with a denim jacket & sneakers for a day running around town

 They are a cute, casual outfit for daytime, but can still be dressed up for an evening out.
-Good in a range of weather conditions since you can add tights or leggings underneath for added warmth, and appropriate for range of cultures.
+Maxi skirts are good in a range of weather conditions since you can add tights or leggings underneath for added warmth, and appropriate for range of cultures.

 Casual dress: